luffy1727/salary-notification/README.md

 ## Project Idea
 I used to have a cron job on my laptop that notifies me as soon as my bonuses are transferred into my bank account (the dates of the bonuses varies from month to month.
-It was distracting, both mentally and physically to go check my bank account every other hour) As I dove deep into the costs and perks of AWS, I found out that first million request of AWS Lambda  actually free.
+It was distracting, both mentally and physically to go check my bank account every other hour) As I dove deep into the costs and perks of AWS, I found out that first million request of AWS Lambda are actually free.
 This led me to take my cron job to the clouds.

 ## Overview
 This is a AWS Lambda Cron-job python code, to notify me as soon as my salary/bonuses are transfered into my bank account.